 - The Star Wars d20 RPG allows trained Jedi to enter a hibernation trance that drastically reduces their need for air, water and food.

-- Franz Raynor of Dr Mcninja has such precise control over his body that he is immune to Nerve Attacks, having literally rearranged his own nervous system to relocate weak spots to other parts of his body.
+- Franz Raynor of The Adventures of Dr. McNinja has such precise control over his body that he is immune to Nerve Attacks, having literally rearranged his own nervous system to relocate weak spots to other parts of his body.
 Only an expert in anatomy like Doc can tell where he's vulnerable.
 He's since underwent various mutilations, and managed to move his weak point to a limb before it was amputated, leaving what's left of him basically invulnerable.

-- The ASH Universe has Aaron Zander aka Contact, a superhero whose power set includes a physics-violating version of this.
+- Aaron Zander a.k.a.
+Contact, a superhero whose power set includes a physics-violating version of this.

 - It also has a Daredevil-inspired vigilante called Warden whose power is essentially "mind-over-everyone's-body" — including his own.

-- Fiona hin'Connaill of the podcast web serial Metamor City is an 'egoist' i.e. a psychic whose power is the ability to control and/or enhance any of her physical traits at will.
+- Fiona hin'Connaill of the podcast web serial Metamor City is an "egoist" i.e. a psychic whose power is the ability to control and/or enhance any of her physical traits at will.
+So is Miriam.

 - In one episode of the Justice League, the Flash feigns death by making his heart beat so fast that it looks like he's flat-lining.

-- In King of the Hill, when Cotton is on his deathbed, he takes one last opportunity to Troll everybody by making it look like he's flat-lining several times.
+- In the King of the Hill episode "Death Picks Cotton", when Cotton is on his deathbed, he takes one last opportunity to Troll everybody by making it look like he's flat-lining several times.
 Then he makes himself die for real, just to spite his series-long Sitcom Arch-Nemesis Peggy.